frederic-perez/AmE-dictionary/data/idioms.md

 __bottom of the barrel__ :two::hammer: _That’s the tip of the iceberg, or, better, the bottom of the barrel._
 __bottom of the ninth__ The final and critical moment or moments of a tense, important, or desperate situation.
 It refers to the ninth inning of baseball, the “bottom” of which is batted by the home team as their last chance to win the game.
 Primarily heard in US, South Africa. _It came down to the bottom of the ninth, but I managed to finish my report in time for the big meeting._
 __bottom out__ _Europe is bottomed out._
+__bow out__ Depart, withdraw, resign, as in _After five years as chairman, I felt it was time I bowed out,_ or _We’ll have to beat them; they’ll never bow out._ _I was so sick I just pulled the shades and bowed out for half the month._
 __boy oh boy__ :four: An expression said when one is excited, pleased, or pleasantly surprised. _Boy oh boy, that was a delicious birthday cake!_
 __brace yourself__ Prepare yourself mentally or emotionally for hearing something unpleasant, out of place or inappropriate.
 __bragging rights__ The authority and freedom to boast or brag of one’s achievements that comes from having won a contest or succeeded in some way, especially against a close rival. _The game matters little to either team’s statistics, but it will ensure bragging rights for the rest of the year._